 The steps are given below explain how to rotate a video using Wondershare UniConverter easily:

 Step 1 Click the Add Files Icon and Import the Source Footage.

 Start Wondershare UniConverter on your Mac or Windows computer, make sure that the Video Converter tile is selected from the top, click the icon (Folder icon) from the center of the interface, locate and select the source video using the Open box, and click Open from the bottom to import the clip.

 Step 2 Click Crop and Rotate the Clip.

 After the source footage is imported, click the Crop icon present below the thumbnail in the left, ensure that the Crop tab is selected from the top of the box that opens up next, and click your preferred angle from the Rotation section in the right pane.
 Optionally, you can define your preferred values in the Crop Area Size fields (left to default for this example), choose your preferred aspect ratio from the Aspect Ratio drop-down list (left to default for this example), and click OK from the bottom.

 Step 3 Define Output Folder and Convert the Video.

-Once you are back on the main window, choose a destination folder from the Output field at the bottom to save the modified video, and click Convert to create a new clip with the new settings.
+Once you are back on the main window, choose a destination folder from the Output field at the bottom to save the modified video, and click the Start All to create a new clip with the new settings.

 Alternate Step: Select a Device-Specific Preset

-Alternatively, after importing the raw footage to UniConverter, you can go to the Convert all files to menu from the top-right corner of the interface, go to the Device tab from the top of the menu, select your preferred vendor from the left pane (Apple for this demonstration), select the target device you intend to play the video on from the right (iPhone Xs, Xs Max for this demonstration), and click Convert once on the main window to export the video with the new display dimensions.
+Alternatively, after importing the raw footage to UniConverter, you can go to the Output Format: the menu from the top-right corner of the interface, go to the Device tab from the top of the menu, select your preferred vendor from the left pane (Apple for this demonstration), select the target device you intend to play the video on from the right (iPhone Xs, Xs Max for this demonstration), and click the Start All once on the main window to export the video with the new display dimensions.